COLUMN: Building a socially conscious animal community

 The Socially Conscious Sheltering model follows eight principles that many shelters are beginning to adapt, or have been practicing for years, like Suncoast Humane Society.

-1. Ensure every homeless pet has a safe place for shelter and care.
-Suncoast Humane Society has been an open-admissions facility since 1971, where no animal is ever turned away, regardless of age, breed, size, temperament or health.
+1 Ensure every homeless pet has a safe place for shelter and care.
+Suncoast Humane Society has been an open-admissions facility since 1971.
+No animal is ever turned away, regardless of age, breed, size, temperament or health.

-3. Address medical and behavioral needs.
-Suncoast Humane Society goes above and beyond when it comes to animal enrichment programs, and addressing existing conditions or injuries before an animal becomes available for adoption.
+3 Address medical and behavioral needs.
+Suncoast Humane Society goes above and beyond when it comes to animal enrichment programs.
+We address existing conditions or injuries before an animal becomes available for adoption.

-4. Alleviate suffering and make appropriate euthanasia decisions.
+4 Alleviate suffering and make appropriate euthanasia decisions.
 Euthanasia is a sensitive topic for many.
-It is imperative to realize that allowing an animal to suffer is not compassionate, and it is not acceptable to house and adopt out a dangerous animal.
+It is imperative to realize that allowing an animal to suffer is not compassionate.
+It is not acceptable to house and adopt out a dangerous animal.

-5. Align policy with community needs.
-Suncoast Humane Society listens to the community, offers many programs such as Pet Therapy, Pet Food Pantry, humane education, disaster resources, and more for those in need.
+5 Align policy with community needs.
+Suncoast Humane Society listens to the community.
+We offer many programs, such as pet therapy, pet food pantry, humane education, disaster resources and more for those in need.

-6. Considering health and wellness of animals and community when transferring animals.
+6 Considering health and wellness of animals and community when transferring animals.
 Taking in pets from different states or countries can help to save pets’ lives, but it can also expose pets and people in our community to infectious disease.
-While it is a challenging call to make, SHS has always focused on the best interest of the animals under their roof and in the surrounding community, and of the people who care for them.
+While it is a challenging call to make, we have always focused on the best interest of the animals under our roof and in the surrounding community, and of the people who care for them.

 Post a comment as